 5. Logitech StreamCam

 Resolution: 1080p | FPS: 60 | Built-in Mic: Dual omnidirectional mic | Field of View: 78-degree | Connector Type: USB-C

 - 1080p at 60FPS

 - Doesn't work well with USB-A adapters

 The StreamCam has everything a YouTube influencer would need from a webcam.
-It is optimized for Open Broadcaster Software (OBS), StreamLabs, XSplit, and more, making streaming to the most popular social platforms, like Twitch and YouTube easy.
+It is optimized for Open Broadcaster Software (OBS), StreamLabs, XSplit, and more, making streaming to the most popular social platforms, like Twitch and YouTube, easy.
 It uses USB-C for faster video transfer speeds, so you won't experience lag or stutter from the camera.
 While the StreamCam is one of the best Mac webcams for streaming, like the C920 Pro, it often sells out quickly, so if you see it in stock, do not hesitate to pick it up!
-If it is unavailable at your preferred retailer, I would recommend signing up for in-stock email notifications to make sure you don't miss out when they restock.
+If it is unavailable at your preferred retailer, I recommend signing up for in-stock email notifications to make sure you don't miss out when they restock.

 The companion software, Logitech Capture, offers a multitude of tools designed specifically for content creators.
 You can record from two webcams and combine them into a single scene, add text overlays, customize your webcam settings, add transitions, and more.

 This camera is designed for close-up, so it only has a 78-degree field of view (FoV).
 That's a great positioning view for most situations, but it'll be more difficult for you to fit in a second person or a particularly well-designed living room in the background.
 There's no wide-angle here.